qguv/undercooked/README.md

 2. create a new tag `vX.Y.Z`
 3. build the project
 4. push the tag to github
-5. make a github release
+5. make a github release (don't forget "play this version" link)
 6. upload the generated `releases/undercooked_vX.Y.Z` file as a release asset
 7. add the ROM to the `gh-pages` branch
 8. template and commit an embed page for this version
+9. update index with new links and new `latest` label
-9. commit and push `gh-pages` updates
+10. commit and push `gh-pages` updates
+11. update github project description with new play link